 - Markus Willinger, “Generation Identity”

-About the author: Sami is a student of political science and history.
-His interests include Islamic studies and sociocultural studies.
-You can follow him on Twitter here.
+About the Author: Sami Omais is a graduate in political science and European history.
+His interests include traditional Islamic sciences, geopolitics, Middle Eastern history, and Islam in America.